 The path to success in accountancy is littered with countless casualties, way beyond what is acceptable.
 It is easy to speculate on the reasons for this holocaust.
-Poor teaching, inherent difficulty of the subject, poor language and math skills, etc. The fact is many students were doomed from the start and never had the chance to recover.
+Poor teaching, inherent difficulty of the subject, inadequate skills in language and math, etc. The fact is many students were doomed from the start and never had the chance to recover.
 Unless born to a merchant family, growing up with the abacus for a toy, surrounded by journals and ledgers, one will not be ready for the unfamiliar world of accounting.
 The most pressure-packed stage for both teacher and student is teaching or learning the fundamentals.
 This requires patient explanation of strange, first-heard-of concepts.
 There are no short-cuts.
-Accounting has to be learned from the most basic concepts.
+Accounting must be learned from the most basic concepts.
 The earliest confusion leads to another until the subject becomes a maze of strange, unexplained procedures.

 It is a common lament among employers and BPO companies that many graduates of four-year business courses hardly know basic bookkeeping and financial statement analysis.
 The online courses at accountingmentor.net provide an opportunity to match the commitment of a motivated, self-directed student, looking for alternative learning resources.
 Teachers may find the courses as ideal supplements to traditional classroom experience.
 The interactive learning environment offers engaging and relevant experience that bridges the limitations of time and space, and encourages collaboration with other learners, wherever they may be.